apache/couchdb/share/doc/src/intro/security.rst

 - **salt** (*string*): Hash salt.
 Used for ``simple`` `password_scheme`
 - **type** (*string*): Document type.
 Constantly have value ``user``

-Additionally, you may specify any custom fields that are relates to the target user.
-This is good place to store user's private information because only the target user and CouchDB administrators may browse it.
+Additionally, you may specify any custom fields that relate to the target user.
+This is a good place to store user's private information because only the target user and CouchDB administrators may browse it.

 .. _org.couchdb.user: